unChaz/sci-fi-5e/srd/mechanics/combat.md

 When the trigger occurs, you can either take your reaction right after the trigger finishes or ignore the trigger.
 Remember that you can take only one reaction per round.

-When you ready a spell, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
-To be readied, a spell must have a casting time of 1 action, and holding onto the spell’s tek requires concentration.
-If your concentration is broken, the spell dissipates without taking effect.
-For example, if you are concentrating on the _web_ spell and ready _tek missile_, your _web_ spell ends, and if you take damage before you release _tek missile_ with your reaction, your concentration might be broken.
+When you ready a tek skill, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
+To be readied, a tek skill must have a casting time of 1 action, and holding onto the tek skill’s tek requires concentration.
+If your concentration is broken, the tek skill dissipates without taking effect.
+For example, if you are concentrating on the _web_ tek skill and ready _tek missile_, your _web_ tek skill ends, and if you take damage before you release _tek missile_ with your reaction, your concentration might be broken.

 #### Search